GabrelBulz/sms_project/ReadMe.txt

         missing ampq credentials
         missing CONF_MACHINE segment (responsible for identifing the current machine and metrics to be send)
+    Test for the Cliet:
+        test - require wrong or undefined metrics

 Test result:
     passed